openimis/openimis_docs/web_app_vb_user_manual.rst

     `Image 147 - Items input grid row number change, input field – Claim Page`

-  A user can manually clear the inputs in the row by clicking the ``Red Cross`` button on the end right of a desired row (:ref:`image148`).
-This action will require a user to confirm for the clearing process to proceed by choosing either yes / no from the popup window (:ref:`image149`) asking for user confirmation.
+  A user can manually clear the inputs in the row by clicking the ``Red Cross`` button on the end right of a desired row (:ref:`Image 148<image148>`).
+This action will require a user to confirm for the clearing process to proceed by choosing either yes / no from the popup window (:ref:`Image 149<image149>`) asking for user confirmation.

   .. _image148:
   .. figure:: /img/user_manual/image121.png